Dog Bite Lawyer St. Paul, MN

 Dog Bite Glossary

 When dealing with the aftermath of a dog bite injury, it’s important to understand the legal terms associated with your case.
-Whether you are seeking compensation or simply trying to learn more about your rights, a St. Paul, MN dog bite lawyer can guide you through the process.
+Whether you are seeking compensation or simply trying to learn more about your rights, our St. Paul, MN dog bite lawyer can guide you through the process.
 Below, we’ve provided explanations of key legal concepts that may be relevant if you’ve been involved in a dog bite incident.

 Strict Liability